Seondong/Customs-Fraud-Detection/README.md

-# Simulation Framework for Customs Selection
+# Simulation Framework for Customs Trade Selection

-Use your collected declarations data, fit the provided models, find the best selection strategy for your customs.
+Use your collected declarations data, fit the provided models, find the best trade selection strategy for customs.
 This framework supports general import declarations.

+Implementation of:
+- DATE: Dual Attentive Tree-aware Embedding for Customs Fraud Detection [[Link]](https://dl.acm.org/doi/10.1145/3394486.3403339)
+- Take a Chance: Managing the Exploitation-Exploration Dilemma in Customs Fraud Detection via Online Active Learning [[Link]](https://arxiv.org/abs/2010.14282)
+- Customs Fraud Detection in the Presence of Concept Drift [[Link]](https://arxiv.org/abs/2109.14155)

 ## How to Use